andandrewwhite/andandrewwhite.github.io/about.md

 Hi!

 My name is Andrew.
-I live in Portugal in Figueira da Foz.
+I live in Figueira da Foz, Portugal.

-I have been working for several years as a graphic designer and a UI-UX designer.
-I worked with guidelines and design systems, conducted usability sessions and research analysis, created wireframes, and rapid and high-resolution prototypes.
-I managed the research and interviewed stakeholders, and worked on user scenarios.
-I worked in a team and also as the only designer being in close collaboration with Business Analyst.
-My work was connected with redesigning existing solutions and creating new ones from scratch.
+I have been working for more than 10 years as a graphic and technical designer and later as UI/UX designer.

-I am experienced in Sketch, Figma, Adobe Photoshop, Adobe Indesign, Corel Draw, and proficient in photo editing software such as Adobe Lightroom and Capture One.
-I have basic HTML and CSS knowledge, I am familiar with CMS tools, acquainted with Jira, YouTrack, and Bitrix24.
+I worked with guidelines and design systems, conducted usability sessions and research analysis, created wire frames, and rapid and high-resolution prototypes.
+I managed the research, interviewed stakeholders, and worked on user scenarios.

-I speak English and Russian is my native language.
-Also, I currently learn Portuguese at the University of Coimbra.
+I worked in a team and also as the only designer being in close collaboration with business owners, stakeholders and business analysts.
+My job was to redesign existing solutions and also to create new ones from scratch.